 Construction and testing

-An actual-size, single-side PCB for the automatic USB-controlled power switch is shown in Fig. 2 and its component layout in Fig. 3.
+A single side PCB for the automatic USB controlled power switch is shown in Fig. 2 and its component layout in Fig. 3.
 Enclose the PCB in a small box in such a way that you can connect it to TV’s and STB’s USB ports.
 Also provide connectors for CON1 through CON3.